ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 - Update: Keys are never deleted, but values can be updated.
   - Code called by ReadStateService must accept old or new values, or use a read lock.

-We can't do some kinds of updates, because they cause RocksDB performance issues:
+We can't do some kinds of value updates, because they cause RocksDB performance issues:
 - Append: Keys are never deleted, existing values are never updated, but sets of values can be extended with more entries.
   - Code called by ReadStateService must accept truncated or extended sets, or use a read lock.